Skip to main content

 PURPOSE

-This Statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the “Act”) and is published by Menzies Distribution Services Limited on behalf of Menzies Distribution Services Limited (and its subsidiary companies, including its wholly owned subsidiary Menzies Distribution Solutions Limited) (together the “Menzies Distribution Group Companies”) each carrying on business in the UK and having a turnover circa of £230 million.
+This Statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the “Act”) and is published by Menzies Distribution Services Limited on behalf of Menzies Distribution Services Limited (and its subsidiary companies, including its wholly owned subsidiary Menzies Distribution Solutions Limited) (together the “Menzies Distribution Group Companies”) each carrying on business in the UK and having an annual turnover of approximately £225 million.
 References in this Statement to “we”, “us” or “our” are to all of the Menzies Distribution Group Companies.

 OUR BUSINESS